 Best family-friendly tours in Arequipa

-• Salinas and Aguada Blanca National Reserve– An amazing off the beaten trek trail that takes you to picturesque mountain vistas.
+Salinas and Aguada Blanca National Reserve– An amazing off the beaten trek trail that takes you to picturesque mountain vistas.
 You take a mild hike for a closer view of the active Misti volcano (5 820m), Chachani volcano (6 055m), Pichu Pichu ( 5 665m) and dormant Ubinas volcano (5 670m).
 To end the tour you stop at Salinas Lagoon, a shallow salt water flat.
-Along the route, you will be accompanied by hundreds of Chilean flamingoes and wild vicuñas.
-This route has little tourists, no heavy trekking, trekking is done mostly on flat terrain, spectacular scenery and no vendors pushing merchandise into your face.
+Be accompanied by hundreds of Chilean flamingoes and wild vicuñas.
+This route has little tourists, trekking is done mostly on flat terrain with spectacular scenery.

 4) Puno with kids

-• Homestay in one of island: There are a variety of tours that allow you to spend the night with a family in the one the islands.
+Homestay in one of the rock islands: There are a variety of tours that allow you to spend the night with a family in the one the islands.
 This is a truly enriching experience and your children get a first-hand experience

 Where to stay in Puno with children